tomi-cuentitas/Adapt-Max-Ent-Alps2Qutip/README.md

 thousands of actualizations.
 ## Examples

-In Tutorials, a series of tutorials can be found, showcasing different examples and behaviours of interest.
+In Experimental, a series of tutorials **will** be found, showcasing different examples and behaviours of interest.
 Feel free to write your own and contact me for bugs or comments!
+For the time being, you can follow the scripts for some particular examples and run them and modify parameters, intitial states and the likes!